MichaelBaram/OzMagic/README.md

 ##### Pro:
 - There is no royal road to Oz, Just follow the yellow brick road !
 ##### Cons:
-- The yellow brick road leads no where near Stack OverFlow !
+- The yellow brick road leads nowhere near Stack OverFlow !